Analytic Quality Glossary

 Progress Files help make the outcomes, or results, of learning in higher education more explicit, identify the achievements of learning, and support the concept that learning is a lifetime activity.
 Working with Universities UK (formerly CVCP), Universities Scotland, the Standing Conference of Principals, and the Learning and Teaching Support Network (now incorporated into the Higher Education Academy), QAA is helping higher education institutions and academics develop Progress File policies and practices.

-Guidelines for HE Progress Files - PDF version
+see Guidelines for HE Progress Files

 For the University of Warwick (2004):